 Communication Project: Students will undertake a project, which will incorporate creating promotional material for The Big Brighton Festival, including a slideshow, promotional poster and website.
-They will also produce an Excel document to model the expenses for The Big Brighton Festival.
 This ongoing project will teach students the importance of consistency when it comes to brands and communication, and enhance their software skills in multiple software packages.
 These skills can then be transferred to other subjects.